bramstein/bit-array/README.md

 Introduction
 ============
-This package contains a JavaScript CommonJS implementation of bit arrays.
-The bit array supports:
+This library contains a JavaScript implementation of bit arrays.
+The library supports:

 * getting, setting and toggling of individual bits
 * iterating over each bit
 * counting the number of "on" bits
 * bitwise operations with other bit arrays such as OR, AND and XOR.
 * serialization to and from JSON
+* CommonJS compatible

 The bit array also grows automatically depending on your usage and is sparse.
 The following example shows how to set and get individual bits within the array.

-	bitArray = require('bit-array');
-	a = new bitArray.BitArray();
+	a = new BitArray();

 	a.set(0, true);
 	a.set(31, true);